ShaharMoalem/ShaharMoalem/README.md

 - **ATM-Banking-System**: Implemented a multi-threaded banking system in C++, using pthreads for concurrent ATM operations including deposits, withdrawals, and transfers.
 The system features transaction logging and periodic bank commissions, demonstrating my proficiency in concurrent programming and system architecture.

-- **Smash Shell** A C-based shell implementation designed to handle both built-in and external commands with advanced job management features.
+- **Smash Shell**: A C-based shell implementation designed to handle both built-in and external commands with advanced job management features.
 This project demonstrates proficiency in process control, signal handling, and job tracking.
 The shell includes capabilities for job suspension and resumption, background job management, and supports various built-in commands like cd, pwd, and exit.
 The implementation leverages POSIX APIs for process and signal management, showcasing expertise in developing a robust, interactive command-line interface.

 - **Multithreading Simulator**: Developed a simulator for multithreaded processors in C/C++, supporting Fine-grained and Blocked MT configurations.
 Features context switching with or without penalties, simulates execution cycles, and adheres to specific memory access patterns.
 This project demonstrates expertise in CPU simulation, context management, and performance measurement.